 England is the largest country in the sovereign state of the U.K by population and landmass and is located on the island of Great Britain.
 Its capital city of London is also the capital of the U.K.

 Northern Ireland is the fourth largest country in the U.K. and is located on the island of Ireland, NOT the island of Great Britain.
 It shares its southern border with the country of the Republic of Ireland.
+It was created in 1921 when the island of Ireland was partitioned between the northern and southern regions of Ireland by the Government of Ireland Act 1920.

 THE REPUBLIC OF IRELAND